 Through the maturity of Allison, Valerie sacrificed her clothing, bras, shoes, jewelry, conditioner, makeup, flatiron, blow dryer…

-What does it take to be Valerie?
-When we first met, all I needed to know was that she had a look similar to Linda Ronstadt and Jackie Onassis, and she didn’t get that “I smell a dead skunk” expression on her face when she saw me approaching.
-I could explain more of the physical details, but my kids read this blog, therefore, to save my family from nausea and therapist bills, I will move on.
+What does it take to be Valerie, or “Trenton’s mom",” as she’s known in the hospitals?
+Starting at our beginning, when we first met, all I needed to know was that she had a look similar to Linda Ronstadt and Jackie Onassis, and she didn’t get that “I smell a dead skunk” expression on her face when she saw me approaching.
+I could describe more of her physical attributes, but my kids read this blog, therefore, to save my family from nausea and therapist bills, I will move on.

 I recall lying on the bed with Val when we were eight months pregnant, watching a small bump move across her bloated tummy.
 It was Austin’s fist.
 Val had also begun feeling a pain around her left rib at the same time her right pelvic area ached.
-Her doctor would later explain that what she felt was the baby stretching.
+Her doctor would later explain it was the baby stretching.
 Two months later, “Baby A” was lying between us on our bed, stretching his arms and legs as I watched in awe.

 And then there was Trent.
 Born with a pile of bright red hair that spiked in every direction when freshly washed and blown dry, his first haircut was at five weeks old.
 It was more of the same PR for the first eleven months until our transplant life began and Valerie was driven by emotions and desperation.
 She (we) had no clue, no experience, no baseline for making judgment.
 Don’t feel badly when you are in the same position your first time; after all, it’s your first time.
 Thankfully, we had mothers.
 Mothers delivered food.
 Mothers took care of Austin.
 Mothers took turns sitting awake all night in Trenton’s ICU room so Valerie could sleep.